-Phil’ The Power’ Taylor quizzically described as “a true sporting phenomenon”(1), but correctly nominated for a Knighthood (2) try again please)
+Phil’ The Power’ Taylor quizzically described as “a true sporting phenomenon”, but correctly nominated for a Knighthood.

 Bobby George.
 Wow.
 The Liberace of darts.
-A man with more gold than BA. ( 5), Bobby is a ‘Lanndannn’ fella to the ‘aert.
+A man with more gold than BA.
+Bobby is a ‘Lanndannn’ fella to the ‘aert.
 This perma-tan just gets oranger and oranger but fault the guy?
-NO way.
-Anyway who can write poetry like this (6), deserves huge respect
+No way.
+You arr aving a larff.

 So that’s darts. convincing case isn’t it?

 So why weightlifting eh?
-Well I dunno, but its fascinating.
-Along with darts, its has that one-manness about it, one man in front of a hopeful expectant crowd.
+Well I dunno, but it’s fascinating.
+Along with darts, it has that one-manness about it, one man in front of a hopeful expectant crowd.
 It’s simple like darts, the pressure and the victory delivered by the same shoulders.
-And it’s brutal like darts, the competitors, coaches and supporters hopes are dashed instantly.
+And it’s brutal like darts, the competitors, coaches, and supporters’ hopes dashed instantly.